 While Tussionex can be beneficial medication, some people may abuse the drug for the “high” that hydrocodone gives them.
 The short-term, desired effects include 3,4:

 Some people may use Tussionex to deal with stress or unwanted emotions, while others may abuse it in recreational settings, such as at parties or with friends.
 Those who suffer from chronic pain may misuse and abuse a hydrocodone-containing medication to alleviate pain.
 No matter the reason someone uses Tussionex, abusing it can bring about severe and detrimental side effects.

 Although Tussionex may relieve coughing and pain, misusing or abusing this medication can produce many adverse physical and psychological effects.

-Some physical side effects associated with Tussionex abuse include 3,5,6,7:
+Some physical side effects associated with the regular abuse of Tussionex include 3,5,6,7:

 Alert: Watch Out for These Symptoms

 Some potentially serious side effects that may also occur in association with Tussionex use and misuse include 5: